abstractmachine/head-media-design-twee-time-in-time-out/readme.md

 ./tweego -o index.html story.twee
 ````

-### How To Compile Multiple Files Into a Single Page
+### How To Compile Multiple Files Into a Single Page (fancy mode)
-This project uses `story.twee` and a folder names `passages` containing multiple `*.twee` files.
+This project uses `story.twee`, styles files in the `styles`folder, and a folder named `passages` containing multiple `*.twee` files.
 Here is how to compile all those files into one single Twine project:

 From the command line, type:

 ````
-./tweego -o index.html story.twee passages
+./tweego -o index.html story.twee passages css
 ````

 ### Watch Mode
 This will automatically watch the folder for changes, and automatically change your web page:

 ````
-./tweego -w -o index.html story.twee passages
+./tweego -w -o index.html story.twee passages css
 ````

 To stop this "watch mode", as it says in the console, type the `CTRL` + `C` keys.